nikitavoloboev/data/health/nutrition/foods.md

 # Foods
 I exclude all foods that are not healthy and experiment with many [vegan recipes](https://github.com/nikitavoloboev/vegan-recipes/#readme) from the many foods that are healthy.
-I follow a whole foods plant based diet.
+I follow a whole food, plant based diet.

 ## Vegetables
 - Broccoli